ChrisDuffley/stationPlaylist/readme.md

 ## Columns Explorer

 By pressing Control+NVDA+1 through 0, you can obtain contents of specific columns.
 By default, these are first ten columns for a track item (in Studio: artist, title, duration, intro, outro, category, year, album, genre, mood).
-In Studio, Creator's main track list and playlist editor, Track Tool, and Remote VT, column slots are preset regardless of column order on screen and can be configured from add-on settings dialog under columns explorer category.
+In Studio (local and Remote), Creator's main track list and playlist editor, Track Tool, and Remote VT, column slots are preset regardless of column order on screen and can be configured from add-on settings dialog under columns explorer category.

 ## Track column announcement